-The Types and Uses of eSignatures
+The types and uses of eSignatures

 Throughout human history, signatures have been a way to identify key individuals in important matters of government, law, and finance.
-As the Internet became increasingly popular in the late 1990’s, a new form of personal identification burst onto the scene: the electronic, or digital signature.
-As lawmakers and regulatory bodies rushed to define the legal parameters of this new technology, consumers embraced the speed and convenience that it offered.
+As the Internet became increasingly popular in the late 1990s, a new form of personal identification burst onto the scene: the electronic, or digital signature.
+As lawmakers and regulatory bodies rushed to define the legal parameters of this new technology, consumers embraced the speed and convenience that is offered.

 Nowadays, there are several types of eSignatures considered to be legally binding across a broad spectrum of industries.
 The following information will discuss the three common types of eSignatures, as well as specific laws and use cases related to this innovative method of verification.

 The 3 Types of eSignatures